Connect with others who understand.

 5. Consider How Bipolar 1 Affects You Sexually

-Bipolar 1 may influence how often you want sex or are interested in it.
+Bipolar 1 and the medications used to treat it may influence how often you want sex or are interested in it.
 When you’re in a manic bipolar 1 episode, you might want a lot of sex.
 When you’re in a depressive episode, you may have no interest at all.
 This can be confusing to someone you’re dating and may have negative effects on your relationship.

 6. Consider What You Need During a Manic Episode